Student Success Team

 Sally has supported university students in various roles for a total of six years, joining the Academic Success Coaches in October 2022.
 Sally is passionate about providing a safe and consistent space to understand yourself in order to maximise your potential.
 Alongside this role Sally is a Trainee Psychotherapist, training with the Sherwood Psychotherapy Training Institute.

 Andy O'Hara Pronouns: He/him BA (Hons) Media Production, ILM Level 3 Leadership and Management

 Student Success Co-ordinator

 Andy’s role is to provide specialist coordination for a portfolio of key skills development programmes designed to significantly contribute to Access and Participation targets, student experiences and positive graduate outcomes.
-This is delivered with the support of the Student Success Officer, colleagues in Careers Network and working with other stakeholders across the university such as the School and College Liaison Team and the Students’ Union.
+This is delivered with the support of the Student Success Project Officers, colleagues in Careers Network and working with other stakeholders across the university such as the School and College Liaison Team and the Students’ Union.

 Andy joined Careers Network in November 2021 as Student Success Coordinator.
 Prior to this, he has worked at all levels of education including secondary, supporting progression with English, further education, with progression towards positive destinations and at the Students’ Union of a leading university working with academic-based student societies.
 In this previous role he created and managed multiple projects enhancing the student experience and streamlining processes for student committees, particularly around training.
 He also led significant elements of large events such as the Welcome Fair and was responsible for bidding for, winning and delivering a national event celebrating student societies.